 Discover more about the RSN and find out why we’ve been the international centre of excellence for the Art of Hand Embroidery for 150 years in our fascinating live Talks.
 Easily accessed via Zoom, all our Talks are embellished by captivating images and are followed by Q&A sessions.

-We are are also back in 2024 with more fascinating lectures about hand embroidery, craft and our amazing Collection of objects.
+Thank you for supporting our Online Talks this year!
+We will be back in 2024 with more fascinating lectures about hand embroidery, craft and our amazing Collection of objects.

 In January, RSN Chief Executive, Dr Susan Kay-Williams, will take you on a journey through the many roles of Fine Whitework embroidery.
 We also invite you to join our FREE Online Talk with a panel of experts and users who will discuss RSN Stitch Bank, the world directory of stitches.